Deforming Calabi-Yau Threefolds: Obstructions for Calabi-Yau threefolds with canonical singularities

-{\hd \S 2.
-Obstructions for Calabi-Yau threefolds with canonical singularities.}
+\section{Obstructions for Calabi-Yau threefolds with canonical singularities}

-(2.1) Let $X$ be a Calabi-Yau threefold with canonical singularities over $k={\bf C}$, the complex numbers, i.e. a threefold with canonical singularities, $K_{X}=0$, and $h^1(\O_{X})=0$.
-Set $Z=Sing(X)$.
+\begin{say} Let $X$ be a Calabi-Yau threefold with canonical singularities over $k=\CC$, the complex numbers, i.e., a projective threefold with canonical singularities, $K_{X}=0$, and $h^1(\O_{X})=0$.
+Set $Z=\Sing(X)$.
+Note $Z$ can be zero or one dimensional.
 We want to study the deformation theory of $X$.
 In particular, we will relate the deformation theory of $X$ to the deformation theory of $\hat X$, the formal completion of $X$ along $Z$.
-To paraphrase Theorem 2.2 below, we will find that the obstructions to deforming $X$ are contained in the obstructions to deforming $\hat X$, i.e. ``obstructions to deforming $X$ are local to the singularities of $X$.''
+To paraphrase Theorem \ref{2.2} below, we will find that the obstructions to deforming $X$ are contained in the obstructions to deforming $\hat X$, i.e. ``obstructions to deforming $X$ are local to the singularities of $X$.''

-To make this concept rigorous, let $D$ be the functor of deformations of $X$, and let $D_{loc}$ be the functor of deformations of $\hat X$, as in (1.6).
-There is a natural morphism of functors $F:D\rightarrow D_{loc}$ taking a deformation to its completion along $Z$.
-Note that $D$ is pro-representable since $\hom(\Omega^1_X,\O_X)=0$ by [17], Corollary 8.6.
+To make this concept rigorous, let $D$ be the functor of deformations of $X$, and let $D_{\loc}$ be the functor of deformations of $\hat X$, as in Example~\ref{ex:principal}.
+There is a natural morphism of functors $F:D\rightarrow D_{\loc}$ taking a deformation to its completion along $Z$.
+Note that $D$ is pro-representable since $\hom(\Omega^1_X,\O_X)=0$ by \cite[Cor.~8.6]{[17]}.

-If $X_n$ is a deformation of $X$ over $A_n$, we have $T^1(X_n/A_n)\cong \ext^1_{\O_{X_n}}(\Omega^1_{X_n/A_n},\O_{X_n})$ and $T^1_{loc}(X_n/A_n)\cong \ext^1_{\O_{\hat X_n}}(\Omega^1_{X_n/A_n}\otimes_{\O_{X_n}} \O_{\hat X_n}, \O_{\hat X_n})$.
+If $X_n$ is a deformation of $X$ over $A_n$, we have $T^1(X_n/A_n)\cong \ext^1_{\O_{X_n}}(\Omega^1_{X_n/A_n},\O_{X_n})$ and $T^1_{\loc}(X_n/A_n)\cong \ext^1_{\O_{\hat X_n}}(\Omega^1_{X_n/A_n}\otimes_{\O_{X_n}} \O_{\hat X_n}, \O_{\hat X_n})$.
 The former isomorphism is well-known.
 For the latter, if $X_n/A_n$ is locally embedded in $Y_n/A_n$ smooth with ideal sheaf $\I$, then the local ${\bf T}^1$ sheaf of $\hat X_n/A_n$ is as usual given by